imfl/beautiful-jekyll/derivative-pricing/index.md

 *A demo of code for Project 1.
 Note how fast it is.
 Without a carefully designed data structure, it could take quite a few minutes.*

-## 1. Pricing a derivative whose return is linked with two stocks
+## 1. Pricing a derivative whose payoff is linked with two stocks

-*using lattice tree method with forward shooting grid (FSG) techinique*
+*using a two-state lattice tree with forward shooting grid (FSG) techinique*

-The details of the financial derivative is [here](https://github.com/imfl/derivative-pricing/tree/master/two-state-lattice-fsg/que.pdf) (PDF).
+The details of the financial derivative are [here](https://github.com/imfl/derivative-pricing/tree/master/two-state-lattice-fsg/que.pdf) (PDF).

 The C code to price the strutured product is [here](https://github.com/imfl/derivative-pricing/blob/master/two-state-lattice-fsg/sol.c) (GitHub).